AI Outreach Automation

 Outlook:

-→ Go to Azure Portal
+→ Go to the Azure Portal

-→ Register app
+→ Register the app

 → Add Microsoft Graph permissions (Mail.Send, Mail.Read)

-→ Generate client secret
+→ Generate a client secret

-Step 3: Implement OAuth flow
+Step 3 — Implement the OAuth flow with existing libraries.

 from google_auth_oauthlib.flow import Flow # Gmail